Japanese tea ceremony: meaning, history and insights, experience

 Sen no Rikyu, Chojiro the tile maker and the birth of tea bowl simplicity

-In the Sengoku era, which lasted for most of the Muromachi (1333-1586) and Azuchi Momoyama (1586-1600) periods, Japan's greatest tea master, Sen no Rikyu (1522-1591) served as a special counsellor to both Nobunaga and Hideyoshi, two of the greatest warlords ever seen here.
+In the Sengoku era, which lasted for most of the Muromachi (1333-1586) and Azuchi Momoyama (1586-1600) periods, Japan's greatest tea master, Sen no Rikyu (1522-1591) served as a special counsellor to both Nobunaga and Hideyoshi, two of the greatest Japanese warlords ever.

 But besides giving sage advice to his busy and powerful masters, Rikyu was in the process of revolutionizing the tea ceremony in Japan.
 Until Rikyu completely rewrote the book on tea, it was performed entirely in the Chinese style.
 And the finest tea bowls, prized possessions even then, were imported from China.

 But Rikyu had something else in mind, something entirely Japanese.
 He envisioned a tea ceremony that was quiet and simple, in a setting that was completely Japanese and natural.
 Naturally, his new style of tea ceremony called for a new kind of tea ceremony bowl.
 To help him, Rikyu went to Chojiro, a creative tile maker in Kyoto.
 Together, they worked hard at coming up with a new kind of tea bowl, a bowl that would fit perfectly in a natural setting, a bowl that was distinctly Japanese.
 When they were finally successful, after much effort and failure, they developed a tea bowl fired at low temperatures that was light to carry, stayed warm for a long time, and which was unpretentious yet deeply beautiful at the same time.
 This tea bowl tradition is still carried on today by the Raku family, the new name Chojiro took after becoming a potter.
-For more than 400 years, Raku tea bowls have been the most prized in Japan.
+For more than 400 years, Raku tea bowls have been the most prized in Japan (and this is also true of a number of other handicraft traditions!).

 One of the most famous exiles to Satsuma was a monk named Shunkan, who was fiercely loyal to the emperor in Kyoto, about 300 years before Rikyu's time.
 Shunkan knew that Taira Kiyomori, his very powerful enemy, wanted to be rule the country in the name of the emperor.
 To keep Kiyomori from power, Shunkan and two others hatched a plot.
 Unfortunately, Kiyomori was far to quick, clever and powerful for them.
 Before they knew what had happend, they were exiled to a small island in the south of Satsuma.
 A year later, Shunkan's two companions were released.
 But Shunkan never returned.
 However, as a loyal and brave hero, he was never forgotten.